-If you’re after exacting craftsmanship with zero compromise on quality, Kazuna is one place to definitely hit up.
+If you’re after exacting craftsmanship with zero compromises on quality, Kazuna is one place to definitely hit up.
 As one of Sydney’s only stores offering Japanese-made shoes, the finished result is an investment worth being proud of.
-Kazuna manufacture their shoes using the Goodyear Welt method which ensures that every pair is repairable and their soles are replaceable.
-They boast over forty different shoe designs with over forty different leathers to choose from and forty eight sizes (including width) which means every shoe made is a true one-of-a-kind that will only fit you.
+Kazuna manufactures their shoes using the Goodyear Welt method which ensures that every pair is repairable and their soles are replaceable.
+They boast over forty different shoe designs with over forty different leathers to choose from and forty-eight sizes (including width) which means every shoe made is a true one-of-a-kind that will only fit you.

 249 Pitt Streer, Shop 5, Strand Arcade